 Blending and blurring the boundaries between documentary and fiction, Alison’s films are immersive, sensorial and cinematic with a strong emphasis on character and landscape.
 Her work explores hybrid, innovative approaches to narrative and what a story can be; her intimate connection with her subjects reflects a sense of contagious wonder, her camera feels invisible; the musicality and associations of sounds and images always play a key role.

 A Mordecai Richler Writer in Residence/Filmmaker in Residence at McGill University (2020), she has been teaching experimental approaches to nonfiction cinema.
-Alison is currently working on several new films and writings.
+Alison is a 2021 Guggenheim Fellow currently working on several new films and writings.

 © 2020 Second Sight Pictures Inc. All Rights Reserved.